anderssandstrom/ecmc_avs_fat_sat/README.md

 2. Connect white HDMI cable to a HDMI screen
 3. Connect keyboard and mouse to white usb cables
 4. Connect power cord to 3-phase power
-5. Switch breaker in lower left corner
+5. Switch breaker in lower left corner to ON
-6. The controller should now be starting up.
+6. The controller should now be starting up...

 ## Commisioning of one stepper axis:
 Each stepper axis needs to be tested separately.